 In places like Washington DC, a reported 498 opioid users overdosed in a twelve-month span of time, many of them due to taking isotonitazene itself or other opioids adulterated with this potent form of ‘research chemical.’
 Just as with fentanyl, it is likely this trend will occur nationwide, of drug dealers using an incredibly powerful drug to strengthen weak supplies and create counterfeit pills made with little more than filler, dyes, and synthetic opioids.

 Even the Most Dangerous Drugs Can Be Quit Succesfully

 Although all of these chemicals are dangerous and life-threatening, if the use of the chemical can be halted, the user can recover from their addiction.
 Obviously, with prolonged use of any of these chemicals comes severe mental deterioration and emotional instability, but with drug treatment, therapy and proper medication, once addicted users can lead an almost completely normal life again.

 24 Hour Substance Abuse Hotline – Get Help Now

 Freedom From Addiction and Dangerous Drugs

-If you have found yourself suffering in addiction, you are not alone!
-If you are ready to change your life and live free of addiction, then FindAddictionRehabs.com can help.
-We give you the jump start to recovery as well as teach relapse prevention including learning healthy outlets in sobriety .
-Our program is unique in that it doesn’t just treat the addiction, it treats the whole person.
-For more information on our program, call 1-877-959-7271 today.
+If you have found yourself suffering from addiction, you are not alone!
+If you are ready to change your life and live free of drugs and alcohol, then Find Addiction Rehabs can help.
+We give you the jump start to recovery you need in order to experience the recovery you have always wanted through placement at top facilities across the country.